-When authenticating an audio recording, it is important that the audio forensic expert pay careful attention to tone consistency of the audio recorded signal (speech) as well as the recording’s noise floor.
+When authenticating an audio recording, it is important that the audio forensic expert pay careful attention to the tone consistency of the audio recorded signal (speech) as well as the recording’s noise floor.

-The consistent audio-recorded signal is important because audio recordings that are not authentic are most always edited or fabricated assemblies of two or more audio recordings for the purpose to deceive the person(s) listening to the recording.
+The consistent audio-recorded signal is important because audio recordings that are not authentic are almost always edited or fabricated assemblies of two or more audio recordings for the purpose to deceive the person(s) listening to the recording.
 Using the tools described above, the audio forensic expert can measure the tone consistency to determine authenticity.

 Those same tools can also measure the noise floor looking for inconsistencies in the room tone or background noise of the recording.
 These breaks or changes in either audio recorded signal or background noise are signs that the audio recording being considered may be counterfeit or fake.

 I have been working with professional speakers and analyzing other spoken word recordings since 1980 and have developed my critical listening skills to a degree that far exceeds the average person’s sound perception.
 When I first hear audio evidence and add exemplar recordings so I can listen to both back-to-back, then I apply my critical listening skills to determine the speech similarities as well as differences between the two.